-This equation has no dependence on $h_{dR}$, making the component $h_{dR}$ impossible of being controlled.
-This is deeper than how the equation is derived or the coordinate system chosen, it has to do with the definition of $\vec{h}$ itself being involved in the sliding surface definition.
-This can be checked in a broad sense by writing $\cos \beta = \frac{1}{h} \vec{h} \cdot \hat{h}_d$ and deriving it:
+Interestingly, this equation has no dependence on $h_{dR}$, which means that controlling the component $h_{dR}$ is impossible.
+This limitation is not merely due to the way the equation is derived or the chosen coordinate system; it is rooted in the definition of $\vec{h}$ itself, which is involved in the sliding surface definition.
+To illustrate this further, let's write $\cos \beta = \frac{1}{h} \vec{h} \cdot \hat{h}_d$ and derive it:

-in which each term is dependent of the cross product with the position vector.
-The sliding surface in Eq. \ref{eq:s_N} is effective in avoiding this drawback by removing $\vec{h}$ from its definition.
-This can only be obtained using the new sliding surface defined in Proposition \ref{prop:sliding_surf}.
+as we can observe, each term in the equation is dependent on the cross-product with the position vector.
+The sliding surface in Eq. \ref{eq:s_N}, on the other hand, effectively avoids this drawback by removing $\vec{h}$ from its definition.
+This crucial advantage can only be achieved using the sliding surface defined in Proposition \ref{prop:sliding_surf}.